SSH

 The general rule is to follow your platform specific syntax when you enter filenames containing special characters as arguments to the scpg3 command.

-Tectia fully supports filenames containing only ASCII characters.
+Tectia fully supports filenames containing only ASCII and UTF-8 characters.
 Filenames containing characters from other character sets are not guaranteed to work.

 Using Wildcards